Wondering how to do an SEO audit?

 In this article, we cover exactly what you need to know if you are looking to do an SEO audit on your own.

-We also have two excellent videos on the topic.
+We also have numerous excellent videos on the topic.

-One, is how to steal a competitors SEO strategy by doing an SEO audit and the other is what to look for in technical SEO.
-If you are looking for an SEO audit because you have a drop in website traffic, this is a better article for you.
+From how to steal a competitors SEO strategy by doing an SEO audit to how to build a backlink profile that makes other brands whimper, we cover it all.
+If you are looking for an SEO audit because you have a drop in website traffic, this is a better article for you here.

 There is no one better to deliver you a website SEO audit and a plan of action than Ignite Visibility.